solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 8. Choose the **Parquet** format, then select **Continue**.

-9. In the properties, set the name to **asal400_december_sales** and select the **asadatalakeNNNNNN** linked service.
+9. In the properties, set the name to **asal400_december_sales** and select the **asadatalakeSUFFIX** linked service.
 Browse to the `wwi-02/campaign-analytics/sale-20161230-snappy.parquet` file location, select **From sample file** for schema import.
 [Download this sample file](https://github.com/solliancenet/azure-synapse-analytics-workshop-400/blob/master/day-01/media/sale-small-20100102-snappy.parquet?raw=true) to your computer, then browse to it in the **Select file** field.
 Select **OK**.

     ![The properties are displayed.](media/pipeline-copy-sales-source-dataset.png "Dataset properties")